alphagov/govuk-infrastructure/.github/actions/report-run-failure/README.md

 ## Notes on using this action

+- It is configured with the following inputs:
-  - This action relies on GOVUK_SLACK_WEBHOOK_URL actions secret being configured for the repository.
-It’s added to all GOV.UK repositories as an organisation secret in the [GOV.UK GitHub Infrastructure configuration](https://github.com/alphagov/govuk-infrastructure/blob/main/terraform/deployments/github/main.tf)
+  -  `slack_webhook_url`: (required) The Slack webhook URL used to send notifications to a specific Slack channel.
+It's stored as a GitHub secret (GOVUK_SLACK_WEBHOOK_URL), which is added to all GOV.UK repositories as an organisation secret in the [GOV.UK GitHub Infrastructure configuration](https://github.com/alphagov/govuk-infrastructure/blob/main/terraform/deployments/github/main.tf).
+  - `channel`: (required) The name of the Slack channel (excluding `#`) where the failure notifications will be sent.
+  - `message`: (optional) A custom message that can be included in the notification to provide additional context.
+It could include a link to a runbook or documentation.

 - To minimise noise, the slack message is only sent out for failures on the main branch.

 ## Usage example: